What are Hashtags? How to Use Them on Social Media

 For example, let's say you just posted one of your new blogs to your social media page.
 It may look something like this:

 "Happiness is truly within your reach.
 Here are 8 tips to find the happiness you’ve been looking for in each day. #PositivePsychology

 [Link to content]"

-If you run a search for #PositivePsychology on any social media platform you’ll be taken to the page of that hashtag.
-This page will be populated by posts that included the hashtag “#positivepsychology”.
+If you run a search for #PositivePsychology on any social media platform you'll be shown recent posts that included that hashtag.
+This page will be populated by posts that included the hashtag "#positivepsychology".

 Keep in mind that the more recent posts will continue to push down the older ones, this is why researching your hashtags across all your social media platforms is important.

 While this question doesn't have a single correct answer, the most effective ones will relate to both your business and the content you are currently sharing.
 For example, while #seo is relevant to our services, it probably wouldn't be the best fit for a blog post focusing on social media.
 I should go with something like "#socialmedia".